-The handbook and guidelines for the doctoral projects are available at SBH Student Portal at: https://my.llu.edu/LLU/Records-Forms.
+The handbook and guidelines for the doctoral projects are available at SBH Student Portal and in Canvas as part of SWCL 785.

 The student much follow the required formatting and submit the final manuscript to their committee and then to the School of Behavioral Health Records Office for review and final approval of formatting.
 Following the final formatting approval, the student must submit 3 copies of the final copy of the DSW Applied Project to the School of Behavioral Health for binding.
 Form D must accompany the final copies of the DSW Applied Project manuscript.
-The calendar for the submission of final documents and Form D is provided at https://my.llu.edu/LLU/Records-Forms.
+The calendar for the submission of final documents and Form D is provided at https://llu.edu/academics/registrar-records?rsource=home.llu.edu/campus-and-spiritual-life/registrar - forms.